 Note the early expression in a slightly different form of what later would be known more widely as Moore's Law.

 [The Cray-1 ran with a CPU clock speed of 250 MHz, or at least 10x less than laptop CPUs of ~3 decades later.
 But even this was unimaginable to "personal computer" (PC) owners of about a decade later.
 The first Commodore Amiga, for example, using the same Motorola 68000 CPU as the Apple Macintosh, ran at all of 1 MHz.
 I still remember when a friend and associate in the local astronomy club got a new Intel 386 PC, c.1993, which ran at 25 MHz, and what a screamer it seemed to be.
-By the time the World Wide Web, Netscape, and AOL became big in 1995-6 the popular machine was a 66 MHz 486.
-Anyway, one clock cycle at 250 MHz is 4 nanoseconds, so light (in a vacuum) travels about 4 feet during that length of time, and this is also about the speed at which an electrical signal travels in a wire.]
+By the time the World Wide Web, Netscape, and AOL became big in 1995-6, the popular machine was a 66 MHz 486.
+Anyway, one clock cycle at 250 MHz is 4 nanoseconds, so light (in a vacuum) travels about 4 feet during that length of time (yes, the speed of light is ~1 foot per nanosecond), and this is also about the speed at which an electrical signal travels in a wire.
+The Cray-1 was built in a semi-circle to keep the wire lengths to about 4 feet.]

 By a strange coincidence, Cray and I were both living in Colorado Springs at the time of his fatal car accident.
 I knew exactly the often troublesome interstate exit and interchange where it happened, the exit off I-25 to the south gate of the Air Force Academy.
 As it turns out, Dr. Sullivan also had a Colorado Springs connection, having been born there.

 As far as our SETI work went, forty years later it's actually the best of both worlds: whenever the topic comes up, in books or on the radio, say, our basic result is almost always mentioned in the introductory comments as something "everyone knows".
 Neither our paper nor us is ever mentioned, so it's like having introduced an idea or meme into the wider culture, while we stay nicely anonymous for having done so.
-While there's a lot of science done with a limited shelf life, I think one of the things I picked up from Dr. Sullivan was the notion of doing really definitive work, so it only has to be done once, and in that we succeeded, since no one has really ever challenged it or felt they had to do it over the "right" way.
-It still stands out there as an important result.
+While there's a lot of science done with a limited shelf life, I think one of the things I picked up from Dr. Sullivan was the notion of doing really definitive work, so it only has to be done once, and in that I think we succeeded, since no one has really ever challenged it or felt they had to do it over the "right" way.
+It still stands out there as an important result, with few modifications necessitated by changes in the interim.

 A non-technical version of our work appeared more than a year after the Science paper: Eavesdropping on the Earth.